conan1iu/webscraping/README.md

-- The Excel spreadsheet contains both the original scraped output plus a sheet containing manually cleaned data, i.e., comments were checked and outliers were removed)
+NB: The Excel spreadsheet contains both the original scraped output in a sheet called 'Stocks' + a sheet containing manually checked data ready for analysis, i.e., comments/tickers were checked, outliers removed, amended tickers used.

 <br>